 Like all lawmakers who take four months out of the year to serve in the Legislature, the Speaker has also sacrificed income, but that fact, he said, is not a deciding factor.
 "If my life was really about the money, I never would have done this job in the first place," Smith said.

 Smith says he is being pressured by members of the Shumlin administration to stay.
 "The governor has asked me, but he's only one voice out of a number of people who have asked me to stay.
-It's very flattering.
-I do love the job, but I want to make sure I'm running for the right reason."

 "I want people to understand I do love this job, and I think it's the best job I've every had, and the Legislature is pretty incredible," Smith said.
 "I like all the people there but I think everybody should understand it's not an indefinite thing.
 I want to make sure I'm not staying past a time that's good for me or the body."